Solved! 5 Solutions to Fix iPhone Passcode Changed Itself

 Solution 1.
 Fix iPhone Passcode Changed Itself via TunesKit iPhone Unlocker

-If you have set up a 4-digit passcode and it suddenly becomes a 6-digit passcode that prevents you from accessing your iPhone, please unlock your iPhone with TunesKit iPhone Unlocker.
+If you have set up a 4-digit passcode and it suddenly becomes a 6-digit passcode that prevents you from accessing your iPhone, TunesKit iPhone Unlocker is your best and easiest solution.

 It is an extraordinary tool that helps you unlock the iPhone from various unwanted situations like the iPhone passcode changed from 4 to 6 digits by itself, iPhone passcode not working, iPhone screen being unresponsive, iPhone black screen, etc. On top of that, TunesKit iPhone Unlocker also comes with an intuitive user interface, meaning you don't have to get prior knowledge to use it.
 And it features 4 major parts for you to unlock Apple ID, unlock iOS screen, unlcok screen time passcode, and remove MDM.
 Here are the steps below to fix iPhone passcode changed itself.